xuwang/aws-terraform/README.md

     ├── aws-keypair.sh
     ├── cloudtrail-admin.sh
     ├── gen-provider.sh
+    ├── gen-rds-password.sh
     ├── gen-tf-vars.sh
     ├── get-ami.sh
+    ├── get-dns-name.sh
     ├── get-ec2-public-id.sh
     ├── get-vpc-id.sh
     ├── session-lock.sh
     ├── substitute-AWS-ACCOUNT.sh
-    └── substitute-CLUSTER-NAME.sh
+    ├── substitute-CLUSTER-NAME.sh
     └── tf-apply-confirm.sh

 ```
 * Etcd cluster is on its own autoscaling group.
 It should be set with a fixed, odd number (1,3,5..), and cluster_desired_capacity=min_size=max_size.
 * Cluster discovery is managed with [dockerage/etcd-aws-cluster](https://hub.docker.com/r/dockerage/etcd-aws-cluster/) image. etcd cluster is formed by self-discovery through its auto-scaling group and then an etcd initial cluster is updated automatically to s3://AWS-ACCOUNT-CLUSTER-NAME-cloudinit/etcd/initial-cluster s3 bucket.
 Worker nodes join the cluster by downloading the etcd initial-cluster file from the s3 bucket during their bootstrap.
 * AWS resources are defined in resources and modules directories.
 The build process will copy all resource files from _resources_ to a _build_ directory.
-The terraform actions are performed under _build_, which is ignored in .gitignore.
+The Terraform actions are performed under _build_, which is ignored in .gitignore.
 Tfstat file will also be stored in _build_ directory.
 The original Terraform files in the repo are kept intact.
 * Makefiles and shell scripts are used to give more flexibility to fill the gap between Terraform and AWS API.
 This provides stream-lined build automation.
 * All nodes use one common bootstrap script *resources/cloud-config/s3-cloudconfig-bootstrap.sh* as _user-data_ which downloads initial-cluster file and the cluster nodes's specific cloud-config.yaml to configure a node.
-If cloud-config changes,
-no need to rebuild an instance.
+If cloud-config changes, no need to rebuild an instance.
 Just reboot it to pick up the change.
 * CoreOS AMI is generated on the fly to keep it up-to-data.
 Default channel can be changed in Makefile.
 * Terraform auto-generated launch configuration name and CBD feature are used
 to allow launch configuration update on a live autoscaling group,
 however, running ec2 instances in the autoscaling group has to be recycled outside of the Terraform management to pick up the new LC.
 * For a production system, the security groups defined in etcd, worker, and admiral module
 should be carefully reviewed and tightened.
+* Databases (mysql and posgres) are created are public accessible for the purpose of testing and ports are open to `allow_ssh_cidr` variable, which is your local machine IP by default.
+You can should change the security-group.tf, mysql.tf, and postgres.tf under `resources/terraform/rds` directory do adjust.
+The password is generated on the fly.
+Both password and database address/endpoints can be retrived by `make show_rds`.
+A public DNS name is also created, e.g. mysqldb.example.com, postgresdb.example.com.
+The domain name is configured by APP_DOMAIN variable in envs.sh file.
 * Cluster CoreOS upgrade: workers and etcd clusters are defined as separate locksmith group so they can be independently managed by locksmith.
 The locksmith group, reboot stragtegy (best-effort) and upgrade window are defined under _resources/cloud_config_ directory.